 As a lead agency for the Natural Resources, the Environment and Disaster Risk Management cluster, UNDP will facilitate UN coordinated efforts and support DoDMA, relevant government and non-state actors on DRM and resilience building.
 UN coordination mechanisms will be aligned towards contributing to the achievement of UNDAF pillar 3, and outcome 7.
 In this regard, UNDP will seek joint interventions with UN Agencies such as UNICEF, WFP, FAO and the World Bank (WB); DfID and NGOs with whom it has collaborated in the past, to support urban councils with implementation of DRM and resilience building interventions.

 In line with UNDAF Pillar 3 and Outcome 7, UNDP will specifically, contribute towards the achievement of DRM and resilience building results articulated in the Programme Support.
-In the previous programme support cycle (2012-2016), UNDP maintained its upstream focus, ensuring the achievement of requite capacities, legal and institutional mechanisms at national level.
+In the previous programme support cycle (2012-2016), UNDP maintained its upstream focus, ensuring the achievement of requisite capacities, legal and institutional mechanisms at national level.
 While maintaining its upstream support, this programme cycle will focus on supporting the establishment of fully functional model District DRM systems and ensuring impact at the at sub-national levels.
-UNDP will support the up-scaling of Community Based Disaster Risk Management (CBDRM) interventions through small grants facility embedded in M-CLIMES Project’s Community Based Early Warning System (CBEWS) initiative.
+UNDP will support the up-scaling of Community Based Disaster Risk Management (CBDRM) interventions through small grants facility to complement interventions in M-CLIMES Projecton Community Based Early Warning System (CBEWS) initiative.

 Despite awareness efforts and consensus on the need to mainstream DRM into sector plans and budgets including district development plans, support is still required towards building and strengthening technical capacities of sectors and districts to mainstream DRM.
 Strengthening capacities in national disaster risk assessment and mapping, data generation and information management, DRM coordination at national and district levels, will be central to UNDP’s on-going support.